-Notes to Consolidated Financial Statements (continued) (Amounts in thousands, except per share amounts)
+Notes to Consolidated Financial Statements (Amounts in thousands, except per share amounts)

-2023 and December 31, 2022, was \$4,263 and \$7,236, respectively.
-Additionally, as of December 31, 2023 and December 31, 2022, the total fair value of debt securities in an unrealized loss position greater than one year was \$2,759 and \$1,765, which the total unrealized losses of these investments were \$395 and \$98, respectively.
+Realized losses on investment securities were \$59 and \$238 for the years ended December 31, 2024 and 2023, respectively.
+There were50 and 13 debt securities in an unrealized loss position as of December 31, 2024 and 2023, respectively.
+The fair value of these debt securities in an unrealized loss position as of December 31, 2024 and 2023, respectively.
+The fair value of these debt securities in an unrealized loss position as 6,562 and \$4,263, respectively.
+Additionally, as of December 31, 2024 and December 31, 2023, the total fair value of debt securities in an unrealized loss position greater than one year was \$1,927 and \$2,759, for which the total unrealized losses of these investments were \$297 and \$395, respectively.
 The Company determined that the decline in the market value of these securities was primarily attributable to current economic conditions.